 |

-| Explanation |
+Explanation |

-A negative number is usually represented the two-complement: −x = not(x)+1 Therefore formula x & −x deletes all but lowest bit set (line 11).
-Now x is converted into a power of 2 and there are obviously only 32 possibilities left.
+A negative number is usually represented by the two-complement: −x = not(x)+1 The formula x & −x = x & (not(x) + 1) deletes all but the lowest set bit (line 11).
+That means after line 11 we have a power of 2 and there are obviously only 32 possibilities left.
 When multiplied by the DeBruijn constant 0x077CB531 (line 13), the upper 5 bits are unique for each power of 2.
-A small lookup table resolves the actual position of the lowest bit (line 1 to 6, line 17).
+A small lookup table resolves the actual position of the lowest bit set (line 1 to 6, line 17).
 The overall performance of this algorithm is mainly determined by the lookup table and the numbers given below are based on full cache hits.
-Note: DeBruijn sequences are extensively explained in the Wikipedia, too.
-The simple version performs surprisingly well for randomly distributed input: for 50% of all integers, result will be 0 and for further 25% result will be 1, therefore the loop is escaped pretty early.
+Note: DeBruijn sequences are extensively explained by Wikipedia, too.
+The simple version performs surprisingly well for randomly distributed input: 50% of all integers are odd and their result will be 0.
+Another 25% result will be 1, therefore the loop terminates pretty early.
 When numbers with long spans of zeros are processed, timings become significantly worse.
 The observed break-even was lowestBitSet(32) on a Pentium D, your mileage may vary.
 The fastest way on almost all modern x86/x64 CPU bases on the built-in BSF instruction. |

-| Restrictions |
+Restrictions |

 • designed for 32 bits |

-| Performance |
+Performance |

 + Intel® Pentium™ D: • lowestBitSet: ≈ 18 cycles per number • simple(1,2): ≈ 4 cycles per number • simple(mix): ≈ 39 cycles per number • BSF: ≈ 3 cycles per number + Intel® Core™ 2: • lowestBitSet: ≈ 10.5 cycles per number • simple(1,2): ≈ 2.5 cycles per number • simple(mix): ≈ 21 cycles per number • BSF: ≈ 1 cycle per number + Intel® Core™ i7: • lowestBitSet: ≈ 10.5 cycles per number • simple(1,2): ≈ 2.5 cycles per number • simple(mix): ≈ 21 cycles per number • BSF: ≈ 1 cycle per number CPU cycles (full optimization, lower values are better) |

-| Assembler Output |
+Assembler Output |

 lowestBitSet: